 There is much more that could be said, as thousands of pages have been written on this one passage.
 At times it seems like there are diminishing returns on continuing the conversation and so I’ll stop here for now.

 As Harriet Congdon pointed out in this post, in this middle time between creation and the new heaven and earth, the church should be making every effort to function as the New Community made possible by the redemptive work of Christ on the cross.
 The full inclusion of women in leadership is part of that redemptive work and is vital to the health and effectiveness of the church in this century.

-The bottom line is that in light of current biblical scholarship it’s time to acknowledge that there are too many problems with this passage to continue using it as a weapon against women called to church ministry.
+In light of current biblical scholarship, it’s time to acknowledge that there are too many problems with this passage to continue using it as a weapon against women called to church ministry.